This page is being moved to a new, faster, and mobile-friendly application! Access the enhanced and centralized experience now on MyWorkspace.

 Work item: L.ups_framework

-Subject/title: Management system framework of UPS with Li-ion batteries for infrastructure
+Subject/title: Management system framework of UPS and Li-ion batteries for infrastructure

 Status: Under study